Police Beat for May 16, 2020

 Courtney Jenay Wilkinson, 32, 2300 block of Gentian Road, Venice.
 Charge: possession of a controlled substance without a prescription (methamphetamine).
 Bond: $1,500.

 Todd Wayne Nottingham, 33, 1800 block of Bridge St., Englewood.
-Charges: possession of a controlled substance without a prescription, possess and or use of drug equipment, possession of a controlled substance without a prescription (Heroin).
+Charges: possession of a controlled substance without a prescription, possession of drug equipment, possession of a controlled substance without a prescription (heroin).
 Bond: $3,500.

 The North Port Police Department reported the following arrests:

 Geoffrey W. Smith, 47, 13200 block of Huerta St., Venice.
-Charges: driving while license is suspended revocation status, probation violation. original charge: possession of a controlled substance.
+Charges: driving while license is suspended, probation violation.
+Original charge: possession of a controlled substance.
 Bond: $120.

+Henry M. Jakimer, 59, 6800 block of Joejeff St., North Port.
+Charges: two counts of aggravated assault with deadly weapon without the intent to kill.
+Bond: none.

 The Venice Police Department reported the following arrests: